-Unless specifically indicated otherwise or unless the context otherwise requires, all references to our ordinary shares exclude a total of 283,656,304 ordinary shares issued by deemed to be not outstanding, including: (i) the 240,451,179 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by TMF Trust (HK) Limited, as trustee of the share awards, (ii) the 33,605,125 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by Autogold Limited, (iii) the 9,600,000 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by River Jade Holdings Limited, a British Virgin Islands company ultimately controlled by Mr. Wang, and (iv) assuming that the underwriters will not exercise their option to purchase additional ADSs.
+Unless specifically indicated otherwise or unless the context otherwise requires, all references to our ordinary shares as of the date of this prospectus exclude a total of 5,475,254 ordinary shares we repurchased in February 2020 and a total of 169,294,128 ordinary shares issued but deemed to be not outstanding as of the date of this prospectus, consisting of: (i) the 165,694,128 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by TMF Trust (HK) Limited, as trustee of the share awards, and (ii) the 3,600,000 ordinary shares underlying share awards under our share incentive plans that are issued but deemed to be not outstanding and held by River Jade Holdings Limited, a British Virgin Islands company ultimately controlled by Mr. Wang, assuming that the underwriters will not exercise their option to purchase additional ADSs.
+Among the ordinary shares issued but deemed to be not outstanding as of the date of this prospectus, an aggregate of 9,400,000 ordinary shares underlying share awards are subject to accelerated vesting and will become outstanding upon completion of this offering, including (i) 3,600,000 ordinary shares held by River Jade Holdings Limited and (ii) 5,800,000 ordinary shares held by TMF Trust (HK) Limited.

-Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this prospectus are made at RMB7.1477 to US\$1.00, the exchange rate set forth in the H.10 statistical release of the Federal Reserve Board on September 30, 2019.
+Unless otherwise noted, all translations from Renminbi to U.S. dollars and from U.S. dollars to Renminbi in this prospectus are made at RMB6.9618 to US\$1.00, the exchange rate set forth in the H.10 statistical release of the Federal Reserve Board on December 31, 2019.
 We make no representation that any Renminbi or U.S. dollar amounts could have been, or could be, converted into U.S. dollars or Renminbi, as the case may be, at any particular rate, the rates stated below, or at all.
-On December 13, 2019 the noon buying rate for Renminbi was RMB6.9925 to US\$1.00.
+On May 1, 2020, the noon buying rate for Renminbi was RMB7.0622 to US\$1.00.

-This prospectus contains information derived from various public sources and certain information from an industry report in February 2020, as supplemented, that was commissioned by us and prepared by Frost & Sullivan, a third-party industry research firm, to provide information regarding our industry and market position in China.
+This prospectus contains information derived from various public sources and certain information from an industry report in March 2020, as supplemented, that was commissioned by us and prepared by Frost & Sullivan, a third-party industry research firm, to provide information regarding our industry and market position in China.
 Such information involves a number of assumptions and limitations, and you are cautioned not to give undue weight to these estimates.
 We have not independently verified the accuracy or completeness of the data contained in these industry publications and reports.
 The industry in which we operate is subject to a high degree of uncertainty and risk due to variety of factors, including those described in the "Risk Factors" section.
 These and other factors could cause results to differ materially from those expressed in these publications and reports.